naterush/naterush.io/_posts/2020-3-29-quarantine-2.markdown

 There are some new goals I'd like to pick up!

-5. I'd like to steam programming, every day.
+5. I'd like to stream programming, every day.
 You know, like on [Twitch](https://twitch.com/sagavcs).
 Subscribe, sometime :).

 6. I'd like to be nicer to my family.
 Like, doing this around the house nice.
 And not being mean because I'm cooped up.
 I don't think I'm the worse offender here, but I'm also not helping :)